 Go Ninja, Go Ninja, Go!

-Cyber Shadow takes a lot of inspiration from Ninja Gaiden (which I also recently completed with the help of a Hand Drawn Game Guide).
+Cyber Shadow takes a lot of inspiration from Ninja Gaiden on the NES (which I also recently completed with the help of a Hand Drawn Game Guide).
 The sidescrolling, platforming, epic-boss-laden gameplay will be instantly familiar to anyone who has played that series!
 The sword is your primary weapon throughout the game, but you can also utilize a variety of special moves (a new one is obtained roughly each chapter) using “Spirit Points”.
 These upgrades (like throwing shurikens and a dash attack) are nicely spaced and cleverly used.
 Movement is tight and gameplay is smooth and fluid, leading to a pretty thrilling experience!

 The graphics are beautiful, and I love the cyberpunk future theme.
 The cutscenes are very well animated and quite a bit of fun!
 They play out in every chapter as you slowly figure out what’s going on in this world and learn more about the characters.
 The critical consensus online seems to be that the story is fairly forgettable and superfluous, but I found myself enjoying it!
 Part of it might be the setting-I’m a sucker for a good “ruined future where you slowly piece together what happened” approach, like in Breath of the Wild or Axiom Verge.
 There are some intriguing mysteries and clever ideas brought up.
 Although not all of them pay off in the end, it’s still an entertaining ride!